Today I’m sharing several year-at-a-glance calendars and habit trackers to help you stay focused on your New Year goals and resolutions.

-I’ve been a big resolution and list maker for as long as I can remember, but it wasn’t until this month that I realized how many of my children have inherited these goal-setting tendencies.
+I’ve been a big resolution and list maker for as long as I can remember.
+But it wasn’t until this month that I realized how many of my children have inherited these goal-setting tendencies.

 I’ve noticed my younger kids (and grandkids, when they visit) lining up with Bibles in laps first thing every morning, then running laps around our house after breakfast to start the day right with devotions and exercise.

-First, we have several versions specifically for 2019 ( click here to download all these PDF files at once):
+First, we have several versions specifically for

 We also have the following generic habit trackers you can use year after year: